Written by Aaron Munz | Edited By Walter Pacheco | Last Update: August 8, 2024

 Why Was Asbestos Used on Aircraft Carriers?

-Before people knew that asbestos is dangerous, the Navy used it in many parts of their ships.
+Before people knew that asbestos is dangerous, the Navy used it in many parts of their ships, including aircraft carriers.
 This was because fires on ships can cause a lot of damage and hurt people.
-So, to help protect the ship and those onboard, the Navy used asbestos insulation.
+The Navy used asbestos insulation to help protect the ship and those onboard.

 Medical experts have discovered that asbestos can cause cancer.
 But it was once the most popular material for keeping things cool and stopping fires on ships.
 Asbestos lurked in vinyl floor tiles, valves, water pump gaskets and insulation around pipes and auxiliary equipment.